 There are no guarantees the moral codes we teach our children will be used by them as adults.
 The hard part for any parent is standing back, whilst they watch their child change everything around morality.

 Morality is passed on through the generations and is self-taught.
 It’s not something we need an education for, anyone can learn about morality.
 We must continue to keep an open mind on individual circumstances, instead of making broad assumptions.
 There is no reason why we can’t think about and use morality for ourselves; it just takes practice.

 The world is changing and so is morality.
-There is an art to expression and an art to understanding how we use morality.
-I’m not sure if people find it difficult, or they’re just not into morality.
+There is an art to expression and an art to understanding how to use morality.
 It’s become too easy for people to assume and demand, without giving consideration to the way they ask and speak to others.

 If children don’t use morality, their friends won’t use morality either, even if they grew up with it.
 Peer pressure changes how children function.
 It’s sad, but even more frustrating for the parents.